 The NWVNA is an independent, non-profit agency with a history of 100 years of service.
 Our skilled clinicians live in the towns we serve.
 Our staff and organizational structure allow us the flexibility and expertise to be responsive to your needs and requests.
 We do not have a wait list.
 When you call the agency a team member answers the phone and directs your call to someone who can help you.
 We work closely with your doctor to develop a plan of care to meet your needs.
-We have a full electronic medical record system, telehealth and IV and wound care specialists.
-We have earned 4.5 stars for quality of patient care by CMS and have been selected as one of the top home health agencies in the United States by OCS HomeCare for 2015.
+We have a full electronic medical record system and IV and wound care specialists.
+The Center for Medicare Services (CMS) has awarded our agency the Gold Standard (5 stars) for patient satisfaction for home care services.

 If you or a loved one need skilled home health care, discuss your health, medication, safety or balance concerns with your doctor’s office.
 Your doctor may order skilled home health services for you to assess your blood pressure and provide medication teaching, speech, physical or occupational therapy.
 We will evaluate your situation and consult with your physician.